Epilepsy safety

 Managing seizures

-Cluster Convulsive Seizures and Status Epilepticus
+Cluster Seizures and Status Epilepticus

 Guidelines from NICE, UK or SIGN (Scotland) recommend that emergency medication is started five minutes after a person first goes into a prolonged convulsive seizure or if they have three or more convulsive seizures in an hour.